-Ortigas is no doubt one of the busiest business districts in the metro–it’s home to universities, small schools, and major malls so these people need to eat right?
-Little did we know that this area is home to some of the most authentic under-the-radar Japanese restaurants in Manila.
+Ortigas, in Pasig city, is no doubt one of the busiest business districts in the metro–it’s home to universities, small schools, and major malls so these people need to eat right?
+It also happens to be a hub for some of the most authentic under-the-radar Japanese restaurants in the Metro!

 In this list we compiled some of the old and new Japanese joints in Pasig that will surely satisfy any craving: tempura, sashimi, ramen, and bento sets!
 This is your ultimate guide to the best Japanese restaurants in Ortigas.

 Get a chance to satisfy your serious tempura cravingsat Asakusa, a Japanese restaurant that specializes in the art of deep-frying prawns, scallops, squids, vegetables, and more!
 They’re perfect for those feeling adventurous or picky because they allow you to make-your-own tempura sets.